Simplicity is the ultimate sophistication

 Seventh, all LSAT questions require that the test taker understand WHAT LSAT is telling you and WHY (the reason for it).
 If you focus on these two issues you will always be pointed in the direction of the answer.

 Eighth, anything that interferes with your ability to understand what LSAT is telling you will hurt your performance.
 The vast majority of LSAT books and LSAT preparation courses focus on categorizing LSAT questions.
-If you are categorizing LSAT questions you will not be paying attention to the “What” and the “Why”.
+The more you are categorizing LSAT questions the less you will be paying attention to the “What” and the “Why” of the argument.
 People are different.
-That said, the process of categorizing LSAT questions is harmful to many test takers.
-We would recommend categorizing questions only if you have clear evidence that it will actually help you.
-Your job is to answer LSAT questions, not talk about them at parties.
+That said, the process of categorizing LSAT questions – if it becomes an end in itself – is harmful to many test takers.
+I recommend categorizing questions only if you have clear evidence that it will actually help you.
+Your job is to answer LSAT questions, not discuss them at social events.
 (A high LSAT score will NOT make you popular – and might actually hurt your social life.)
+It’s one thing to know that there are categories of questions.
+It’s quite another to categorize questions before answering them.

 Ninth, bearing in mind that your job is to understand the “what” and the “why”, your job is to: Simply, Simplify, Simplify.
 Separate the “LSAT Clutter” from the information that matters.
 The ability to simplify means to eliminate the unnecessary so that the necessary may speak.